 Then using coloured pens and metallic pens we decorated them

 My older one (8) then had to read the information out to the little one (4) They’ve had a lovely time making this and bonded and learnt so much.

 Later on – one of us will hide one wooden shape and all the others in the house will try to figure out which one is missing- the youngest can participate too because he knows his numbers well so he’ll see which one is missing and will remember the imam that goes with that number.
 And the others (older one and adults) will have to remember most of the info on the shape to win it back, and put it back on the tree branch.”

 Imam Hassan’s birthday falls on the 15th of this month.
-Here is an idea of how to mark it:
+Here are some resources on the Imam to help teach children about him:

 Here is what one mum said: “FZ made this Family Treaty today after we discussed how Imam Hassan as had to make a peace treaty with Mu’awiya, and how Mu’awiya did not honour any of the promises made on the treaty.